Sidi Abdallah Guech: Jasmine Revolution

 Following the 2011 Jasmine Revolution, the Islamist government turned a blind eye to fundamentalist action against the red light districts.
-Many were burnt down, in others the prostitutes were turned out and the buildings wrecked.
+Many were burnt down, and in others the prostitutes were turned out and the buildings wrecked.

-On 18 February 2011 a large group of fundamentalists, estimates vary between less than 100 and nearly 2,000, approached the entrance of Sidi Abdallah Guech loudly demanding moral cleanliness and armed with sticks and torches.
+On 18 February 2011 a large group of fundamentalists – estimates vary between less than 100 and nearly 2,000 – approached the entrance of Sidi Abdallah Guech loudly demanding moral cleanliness.
+They were armed with sticks and torches.
 Locals barricaded the entrance to the alleys until police and military arrived.
 Police fired warning shots into the air to disperse the rioters.
 This event came within the framework of a campaign led by Salafists who demanded the closure of red-light districts and lead to the closure of the red-light districts in Béja, Kairouan, Médenine, Sfax and Sousse.

-Since then the street sign has been removed and a notice put up 'Closed on Fridays and during Ramadan' to try and appease the fundamentalists.
+Since then the street sign has been removed and a notice put up "Closed on Fridays and during Ramadan" to try and appease the fundamentalists.